justinwyllie/photo_sales_project/README.md

 The idea is to keep this very simple.
 Just a few files.
 No installation routine.
 No database - the pricing details are entered into an XML file.

 client_area.php is the file which is called.
 E.g. mysite.com/client_area.php.
 This is the 'index' file of the project.
-It consumes client_area_template.php which is where you can do any HTML or CSS you want so as to  make this project look like your
+It consumes client_area_template.php which is where you can do any HTML or CSS you want so as to  make this project look like your site

 There is a directory structure for options (XML files) and for storing the images (thumbs and larger ones).
 Hopefully it is all clear from the code.